Housing & Dining

 Learn More >

-Tour Greene residence hall in our West End neighborhood and Tyler hall in our College Hill neighborhood.
+Tour Clement Residence Hall in our West End neighborhood and College Hill Suites (which is popular with upper division and transfer students).
 View a room, bathroom, and common spaces.

 Campus Living Extras